seandavidreed/resume/resumes/databricks_resume.md

 - Helped customers select coffee beans according to their desired flavor profile.
 - Handled the wide range of challenges unique to customer service.
 - Taste-tested coffees with the roasting team for quality control.
-- Prepared coffee for wholesale and retail delivery.
-- Kept track of coffee inventory.
+- Prepared coffee for wholesale and retail delivery and kept track of inventory.

 #### <span style="float: left">Manager - Woodland Espresso | Puyallup, WA</span>
 #### <span style="float: right">Jan 2015 - Sept 2016</span><br>